alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 And something else really important I learned from my friend [Jason Frame](http://jasonframe.co.uk): just because it's not finished doesn't mean you shouldn't ship it.
 I had lots of ambitious ideas for Team Time Zone that I wanted to get done before releasing anything to the world.

 But after talking with him about side projects and coder's block, I've learned to start my side projects as public by default, even when incomplete.
-So Team Time zone was on GitHub from the first commit.
+So Team Time Zone was on GitHub from the first commit.
 Knowing that it was up there was a little more motivation to finish it and ship.

 ## Future